hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 ```
 > You can also use the local docker daemon to run the `atmoz/makepasswd` container.

-> SFTP_PWD is the plain password for login SFTP_PWD
+> SFTP_PWD is the plain password for login SFTP
 > SFTP_CRYPT_PWD is the encrypted password for start SFTP server container